Overview: Corner Wall Beading

 Spread a thick layer of all-purpose joint compound on both sides of the corner and smooth it off with a putty knife.
 Avoid lightweight joint compound because it doesn’t adhere as well to the corner bead.
 Strive for an even, consistent layer of joint compound about 1/8 in. thick.
 Don’t leave any thin or dry spots.

-Step 3: Mist the bead
+Step 3: Mist the wall beading

-Damp paper bonds better
+Damp drywall paper bonds better

-Step 4: Position the bead
+Step 4: Position the drywall paper bead

 Push into place